logo

 What Happens if I miss my Open Enrollment Period?

 Once you are past your “open enrollment” period, the insurance companies do not have to sell you a policy.
 In addition they are allowed to charge you extra for the policy.
-There are some exceptions to that; for example, your private health care coverage ended or you were in a Medicare Advantage Plan.
+There are some exceptions to that; for example, your private health care coverage ended or you were in a Medicare Advantage Plan

 If you have decided to not sign up for a basic Medigap policy during open enrollment, you will need to have copies of the following paperwork to prove your guaranteed issues rights: